jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

     ##  9     9 bristol farms market cafe los angeles   129 clearwater cafe   los ange…
     ## 10    11 cafe'50s                  los angeles   157 paty's            los ange…
     ## # … with 525 more rows

+Lovely linking!
+Now that your two datasets are merged, you can use the data to figure out if there are certain characteristics that make a restaurant more likely to be reviewed by Zagat or Fodor’s.